BartOtten/routex/docs/COMPARISON.md

 **Cldr Routes** is designed to seamless extend the [Cldr library](https://github.com/elixir-cldr/cldr).
 It therefor requires the integration and configuration of the `Cldr` and `Gettext` libraries.
-Depending on your project this might require additional setup besides Cldr Routes itself.
+Depending on your project this might require the addition of the Cldr dependency and additional setup besides Cldr Routes itself.

-The monolitic approach, in contrast to Routex, in combination with it's maintenance of the author of Cldr ensures the seamless integration with the Cldr ecosystem.
+The monolitic approach, in contrast to Routex, in combination with being part of the Cldr-suite ensures a seamless integration and consistent API within the Cldr ecosystem.

-**Routex**, on the other hand, is designed as an standalone, extensible framework.
+**Routex** is designed as an standalone, extensible framework.
 As a result Routex has no hard dependency on other libraries.
-However, enabled extensions may used other libraries (such as Gettext for translations, or Cldr for the Cldr adapter).
+However, enabled extensions may used other libraries; such as Gettext for the translation extension or Cldr for the Cldr adapter extension.

-This modular approach provides developers with the flexibility to incorporate only the components and dependencies necessary for their specific use case.
+This modular approach provides developers with the flexibility to incorporate only the features and dependencies necessary for their specific use case.

 #### Customization